 The CARE Lab focuses on designing and controlling novel wearable robotic systems with its common goal to improve the lives for people with limited mobility.
-Our research investigates the creation of both upper- and lower-limb high performance, low-cost wearable devices (e.g., powered prosthetics and orthotics (exoskeletons)) using modern design and manufacturing techniques.
-We continue with developing human-inspired control strategies for ease of human-robot cooperation.
-Lab members get specialize in some of the following engineering areas to lead them toward successful careers in industry and/or graduate studies.
+Our research investigates the creation of both upper- and lower-limb low-cost, accessible wearable devices (e.g., powered prosthetics and exoskeletons) using innovative design and manufacturing techniques.
+We continue with developing human-inspired control strategies for ease of human-machine interaction.
+Lab members acquire engineering skills in the following areas that leads them toward successful careers in industry and/or graduate studies.

-1. Design - Soft Robotics, Additive Manufacturing, Actuator Transmissions/Mechanism Design, Biomechatronic Wearable Sensors, Electronics Development
+1. Design - Soft Robotics, Additive Manufacturing, Actuator Transmissions/Mechanism Design, and Biomechatronic Wearable Sensors

-2. Controls - Nonlinear & Adaptive Controls, Dynamic System Modeling for Robot Simulators, System Identification, Optimization, Kinematic Analysis, Human Biomechanics & Clinical Experimentation
+2. Controls - Nonlinear & Adaptive Controls, Dynamic System Modeling for Robot Simulators, System Identification, Optimization, Human Biomechanics and Clinical Experimentation